edsu/inst126/modules/03/ethics.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q3-QvoIfpxc?start=2073" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Returning to the Bellovin piece take a minute to write down a few notes about these questions:
+Returning to the Bellovin piece take 2 minutes to write down a few thoughts about these questions:

 1. What evidence does Bellovin use to support AOC's claims about bias in algorithms?